You Asked, We Answered: 3 Reasons Why Investors Choose a Roth IRA to Invest in Real Estate

 A: Yes, the proportionate percentage of gains on the sale of a property under a non-recourse loan will be taxable.

 We encourage our readers to post any additional questions regarding Traditional or Roth IRAs in the comments section below so other readers may benefit from the answers.
-In addition, you can view the full recording to this webinar here to get answers to questions which are not listed in this article.
+In addition, you can view the full recording to this webinar here to get answers to questions and to learn more about the benefits of investing in Roth IRA real estate which are not listed in this article.